nolar/kopf/docs/timers.rst

 * For `kopf.TemporaryError`, the error's ``delay=...`` option is used.
 * For `kopf.PermanentError`, the timer stops forever and is never retried.

-The timer's own interval is only used of the function exits successfully.
+The timer's own interval is only used if the function exits successfully.

 For example, if the handler fails 3 times with a back-off time set to 5 seconds and the interval set to 10 seconds, it will take 25 seconds (``3*5+10``)